dharmafly/tasket/README.md

 # Tasket

 An open source micro-volunteering app, allowing individuals and groups to create and keep track of small tasks.
+(Improvements and pull requests welcome).

 ## Dependencies

 * Python 2.6 or above (but < Python 3)
 * [easy_install](http://packages.python.org/distribute/easy_install.html) - on Linux: `sudo apt-get install python-setuptools`
+* You may need Python's developer packages, e.g. on Linux: `sudo apt-get install python-dev`

 ## Installation

+If you have problems with these instructions, please [raise an Issue](https://github.com/premasagar/tasket/issues), or create a Pull Request.

     cd tasket
     easy_install virtualenv